CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_iscsi_boot_policy.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
-* `target_source_type`:(string) Source Type of Targets - Auto/Static.* `None` - Type defines that property is not applicable for an interface.* `Auto` - The system selects an interface automatically - DHCP.* `Static` - Type represents that static information or properties are associated to an interface.* `Pool` - Type defines that property value will be fetched from an associated pool.
+* `target_source_type`:(string) Source Type of Targets - Auto/Static.* `Static` - Type indicates that static target interface is assigned to iSCSI boot.* `Auto` - Type indicates that the system selects the target interface automatically during iSCSI boot.

 ## Import